EmptyIsValue/Advanced-Reboot/README.md

 # Description
-As the name of these tools;
+As the name of these tools
 - Direct Boot To UEFI easily.
 - Boot To Win Recovery.
 - Nomal Reboot and Shutdown.